-Requirement Summary R73a-f, R79 As argued for the Transport/Connector components, we do not limit or prescribe types.
-R113 In the first place, the ServiceManagement and the stream processing approach are both realized in Java.
-Services realized in Java can be directly integrated with the stream processing and be executed in the same threads/processes.
-Python Service implementations can be integrated through generic processes, classes and the Python Service environment, so far based on command-line process streams.
+Requirement Summary Service implementations can be integrated through generic processes, classes and the Python Service environment, so far based on command-line process streams.
 The use of specific Python frameworks as requested in R113a belongs to the realization of the AI service toolkit.
 R132 Application-specific services are supported through service interfaces as well as integration of artifacts in the code generation and packaging process.
 R133 Runtime support for applications (status of services) is provided via the ServiceManager and the AAS.
 R133a The status of services is provided via the ServiceManager and the AAS R133c Within the limits of the service state machine, the ServiceManager and the AAS provide means for adjusting the state of a service.
 In particular, functions for activating, passivating and migrating services are provided and generically implemented.
 R133d No specific functionality to resolve error conditions is provided in this release.
 R134c The ServiceManager supports stopping as well as removal/disposal of services and service artifacts.
 R135 An operation for updating services is provided and available through the AAS, but the operation itself is not implemented in this release.